History of Monash University

 Monash University is an Australian university located in Melbourne, Australia with some international campuses.
-It was established by an Act of the State Parliament of Victoria in 1958 as a result of the Murray Report which was commissioned in 1957 by the then Prime Minister Sir Robert Menzies to establish the second university in the state of Victoria.
+It was established by an act of the state parliament of Victoria in 1958 as a result of the Murray Report which was commissioned in 1957 by the then Prime Minister Sir Robert Menzies to establish the second university in the state of Victoria.

 Early history

 Monash University is a commissioned Victorian university.
-It was established by an Act of the State Parliament of Victoria in 1958 as a result of the Murray Report which was commissioned in 1957 by the then Prime Minister Sir Robert Menzies to establish the second university in the state of Victoria.
+It was established by the Monash University Act 1958 (No. 6184 (Vic)) as a result of the Murray Report which was commissioned in 1957 by the then Prime Minister Sir Robert Menzies to establish the second university in the state of Victoria.
 The university was named after the prominent Australian general Sir John Monash.
 This was the first time in Australia that a university had been named after a person, rather than a city or state.